Zoetis: 2010s to present

 Zoetis Inc.'s revenues exceeded $4.2 billion in 2011 and $4.34 billion in 2012.
 The animal health industry worldwide is an estimated US$22 billion industry.

 On May 22, 2013, The Wall Street Journal reported that Pfizer planned to sell its majority stake in the company.
-According to the report, shareholders will have the option to swap their Pfizer shares for Zoetis shares.
-The sell-off of Zoetis is consistent with Pfizer's recent decision to shed other non-pharmaceuticals subsidiaries in an effort to save costs, raise capital, and pay off debt.
-The company has announced that JPMorgan Chase, Bank of America, Merrill Lynch, Goldman Sachs & Co., and Morgan Stanley will be the lead underwriters.
+According to the report, shareholders would have the option to swap their Pfizer shares for Zoetis shares.
+The sell-off of Zoetis was consistent with Pfizer's recent decision to shed other non-pharmaceutical subsidiaries in an effort to save costs, raise capital, and pay off debt.
+The company announced that JPMorgan Chase, Bank of America, Merrill Lynch, Goldman Sachs & Co., and Morgan Stanley would be the lead underwriters.